chocolatey/choco-wiki/FeaturesAgentService.md

 #### Self-Service Roadmap:

 * Admins will be able to schedule when upgrades occur (maintenance windows).
-* ~~Admins will be able to configure what commands can be run through the background service.~~ completed with Chocolatey Extension v1.12.4.
+* ~~Admins will be able to configure what commands can be run through the background service.~~ Completed with Chocolatey Extension v1.12.4.
 * Admins will have more granular control of what certain users can install.

 ### Chocolatey Central Console